JalajShuklaSS/Stewart-Platform/README.md

 # Stewart-Platform
-Plan B scripts -- open-loop actuator speed tracking Change parameters in StewartPlatform.ino to see different performances.
+For plan B open-loop actuator speed tracking (might need an IMU) Change parameters in StewartPlatform.ino to see different performances.

 One set of parameter that Prof was satisfied with is: